OSGeo/gdal/doc/source/programs/gdaldem.rst

                  [-alpha] [-exact_color_entry | -nearest_color_entry]
                  [-b <band>] [-of format] [-co <NAME>=<VALUE>]... [-q]

-    where color_text_file contains lines of the format "elevation_value red green blue"
+    where color_text_file contains lines of the format "elevation_value red green blue [alpha]".
+If alpha column is present it can be enabled for use with '-alpha'.

 Generate a Terrain Ruggedness Index (TRI) map: